Jim Stanford: Career

-Jim Stanford is a Canadian economist and founder of the Progressive Economics Forum.
-He holds a master's degree in economics from Cambridge University and a doctorate from the New School for Social Research.
-He is author of a column for the Canadian newspaper The Globe and Mail.
-In 2016 Stanford relocated to Australia, where he is the founding director of the Centre for the Future of Work, a left wing research organisation funded by the public policy think tank, The Australia Institute.
+Stanford became an industry professor at McMaster University starting from 2015.
+In 2016 Stanford relocated to Australia, where he is the founding director of the Centre for the Future of Work, a non-partisan research organization funded by the public policy think tanks, Canadian Centre for Policy Alternatives and The Australia Institute.
 He is also a regular contributor on economics to Huffington Post Australia.